Isaac0047/Parameterization-based-Neural-Network/README.md

 University of Wisconsin - Madison

-This repository includes the code and data for implementing the PBNN
+This repository includes the code and data for implementing the PBNN.
+[The paper can be find in the below link](https://arxiv.org/abs/2212.12840).